Scholarships and Fellowships

 • Ibrahim and Viviane Jammal Scholarship

-This scholarship for Masters of Urban Planning students is endowed by Ibrahim Jammal, former professor and founder of the Department of Urban and Regional Planning, and his wife, Viviane.
-The award encourages MUP students to explore and research issues related to international planning, futures studies or globalization.
-The Ibrahim and Viviane Jammal fund also supports the annual Jammal Lecture program.
+This scholarship for urban planning students is endowed by Ibrahim Jammal, former professor and founder of the Department of Urban and Regional Planning, and his wife, Viviane.
+The award encourages MUP students to explore and research issues related to international planning, futures studies, or globalization.

 • International Undergraduate Scholarships